-The 21 undersigned organizations welcome the opportunity to comment on the Office of the Comptroller of the Currency's (OCC's) Principles for Climate-Related Financial Risk Management for Large Banks.
+The 14 undersigned organizations welcome the opportunity to comment on the Federal Deposit Insurance Corporation's (FDIC's) Statement of Principles for Climate-Related Financial Risk Management for Large Financial Institutions.
 We support this important step toward addressing climate risk in the banking system, and many of our organizations have also written in other comments to support strengthening the draft principles with respect to tailoring for banks of all sizes, ensuring robust climate scenario analysis, and aligning banks' climate commitments with their internal strategies and governance.

-We write specifically here to urge the OCC to carefully consider the potential impacts of climate supervisory guidance on racial, economic, environmental, and climate justice, and how these expectations will interact with fair lending principles and regulation and consumer financial protections.
-Prudential climate financial regulation is vital, and it must not result in additional burdens on vulnerable communities and households, the very consumers who are most at risk from climate impacts.
+We write specifically here to urge the FDIC to carefully consider the potential impacts of climate supervisory guidance on racial, economic, environmental, and climate justice, and how these expectations will interact with fair lending principles and regulation and consumer financial protections.
+Prudential climate financial regulation is vital to protecting the banking system and the deposit insurance fund, and it must not result in additional burdens on vulnerable communities and households, the very consumers who are most at risk from climate impacts.

-To this end, it is critical that the OCC expand its climate risk guidance to all banks in a way that recognizes the important role credit and banking services should play in helping vulnerable communities in building resilience to climate disasters.
+To this end, it is critical that the FDIC expand its climate risk guidance to all banks in a way that recognizes the important role credit and banking services should play in helping vulnerable communities in building resilience to and mitigating climate disasters.
 Such guidance should include how banks can and should maintain the operational resilience of the critical services they provide.
 It should also encourage both large and small banks to support community investment in adaptation instead of withdrawing credit, to finance green investment, and to protect consumers from unsafe "green" financial products that lack adequate consumer protections and/or do not deliver purported climate benefits.
+The FDIC should also strengthen and finalize its recent proposal on Community Reinvestment Act regulations and guidance to address the impact of climate-related financial risks on LMI and communities of color, and harmonize these efforts.